nirdeshk1988/OauthFlow2/README.md

 # RUN WEB-Server Flow

 * Open the temminal and run the below command.
-   * nodemon web-server.js
+   * node web-server.js

 # RUN User-Agent Flow

 * Open the temminal and run the below command.
-   * nodemon user-agent.js
+   - node user-agent.js